01January 2008: Fed Tries to Stop Housing Bust

 By June 2, the Fed auctions totaled $1.2 trillion.
 In June, the Federal Reserve lent $225 billion through its Term Auction Facility.
 This temporary stop-gap measure of adding liquidity had become a permanent fixture.

-Later that week, Congress passed a small bailout bill.
+On July 30, Congress passed the Housing and Economic Recovery Act.
 It gave the Treasury Department authority to guarantee as much as $25 billion in loans held by Fannie Mae and Freddie Mac.
+It created a new regulator for Fannie and Freddie called the Federal Housing Finance Agency.
 It also allowed $300 billion in FHA loan guarantees, $15 billion in housing tax breaks, and $3.9 billion in housing grants.

-Paulson held a weekend negotiation with potential buyers Barclay’s and Bank of America.
-He said no to protection for some of Lehman's $60 billion in uncertain mortgage assets.
-The two suitors walked out of the government-sponsored talks.
+Paulson and Bernanke sponsored a weekend negotiation with the nation's top bankers to salvage investment bank Lehman Brothers.
+Potential buyers Barclay’s and Bank of America were interested only if the government protected them for some of Lehman's $60 billion in uncertain mortgage assets.
+When Paulson said no, the two suitors walked out of the government-sponsored talks.

-Paulson was unwilling to let the government take on all risk in the financial markets.
+Paulson was unwilling to let the government take on all the risk in the financial markets.
 He didn’t want to let banks off the hook for making bad decisions during the subprime mortgage crisis.
-Paulson felt that the bailout of Bear Stearns and Fannie Mae and Freddie Mac was enough.
+Paulson felt that the bailouts of Bear Stearns, Fannie, and Freddie was enough.

 At the time, he thought Lehman's bankruptcy wouldn't trigger a global disruption because it wasn't large enough.
 But the panic that resulted proved that an unregulated industry, like investment banking, could not function without government intervention.

-Paulson and Bernanke asked Congress to approve a $700 billion bailout to buy up mortgage-backed securities that were in danger of defaulting.
+On September 20, Paulson submitted a three-page document that asked Congress to approve a $700 billion bailout.
+Treasury would use the funds to buy up mortgage-backed securities that were in danger of defaulting.
 By doing so, Paulson wanted to take these debts off the books of banks, hedge funds, and pension funds that held them.